Overview-Hermanus Cycling Holiday

 With its unparalleled scenic beauty, modern infrastructure, upmarket shops and endless adventure options, it’s little wonder that Hermanus has grown in size and popularity during the last decade.
 Hermanus has the status of being the best land-based whale watching destination in the world.
 Southern right whales visit Walker Bay from June through to December and can be viewed from aboard a boat, an airplane or the shore.
 Hermanus is home to the world’s only Whale Crier who blows his kelp horn when whales are spotted along the central sea route.
 Hermanus is a cosmopolitan town but has retained some of its historical fisherman’s village heritage.
 A number of craft markets sell a range of interesting wares and create a vibrant atmosphere.
 The old harbour with its restored fishing boats gives a glimpse of times past.
 Hermanus's two lagoons and the ocean provide a water sport paradise for kayaking, canoeing, wind surfing, etc. Shark cage diving provides an adrenaline fix for adventure lovers.
 Hermanus has something for everyone.
 Hermanus may no longer be a village, but the character and atmosphere of this vibrant town offers a lifestyle few places can match.

-Arrive in Hermanus and book into your accommodation.
+Arrive in Hermanus and check-in at your accommodation.
 You will meet our Route Manager for a cycling briefing.